Skip to content

 Reorder the queue

-Long-press any item and drag it to the right position.
+Long-press any item in the queue and drag it to the right position.
 The order in the queue is the order in the final file.
+Double-check the sequence before merging.

 4. 4